davidkpiano/frontend-masters-xstate-workshop/README.md

 To run this workshop:

 - Clone this repo
+- You need to have `parcel` installed.
+To do this, run `npm install -g parcel-bundler`.
 - In the repo's directory, run `npm install`
 - Run `npm start`.
 You should see this: